-From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during the month of December.
+From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

-Keep reading to discover what other historic events happened this month…
+Keep reading to discover some of the most famous historic events that happened this month…

 21 historic events that happened in December